richmahn/en_tn/act/front/intro.md

 1. The beginning of the church and its mission (1:1–2:41)
 1. The early church in Jerusalem (2:42–6:7)
-1. Rising opposition and the martyrdom of Steven (6:8–7:60)
+1. Increasing opposition and the martyrdom of Steven (6:8–7:60)
 1. The persecution of the church and Philip's ministry (8:1–40)
 1. Paul becomes an apostle (9:1–31)
 1. The ministry of Peter and the first Gentile converts (9:32–12:24)